 5 steps to Safer Working Together

 If you're a business owner there are specific regulations you must comply with in order to operate safely.
 All businesses must comply with the following “5 Steps to Safer Working Together”:

 - Carrying out a COVID-19 risk assessment – you will need to look at the risks of COVID-19 in your workplace and in your work practices and put in place actions that are reasonably practicable.
 You must share this risk assessment with your employees.
 If you are a business with less than five employees you do not need to produce a written risk assessment.

 - You have put in place cleaning, handwashing and hygiene procedures that are in line with Government guidance.

-- You have taken reasonable steps to help people work from home.
+- You have taken reasonable steps to help people work safely from a COVID-19 Secure workplace or work from home.